WillDonaldson/DC-Motor-Control/README.md

 #### Positional PID Controller:

 * **moveHome(bool absolute = false)**: Move to the zero position.
 If `absolute` is false, the movement is within the range (-180, 180] degrees relative to the home position.
 If `absolute` is true, the movement is unbounded and moves to the absolute home position.
-* **moveAngle(int startAngle, int endAngle, int duration=-1, bool absolute = false)**: Rotate to a given angle from `startAngle` to `endAngle` over `duration` milliseconds.
+* **moveAngle(int startAngle, int endAngle, unsigned long duration=-1, bool absolute = false)**: Rotate to a given angle from `startAngle` to `endAngle` over `duration` milliseconds.
 If `duration` is -1, move as fast as possible.
 If `absolute` is false, the movement is within the range (-180, 180] degrees relative to the home position.
 If `absolute` is true, the movement is unbounded and moves to the absolute home position.
-* **movePulses(int pulseCount, int duration=-1)**: Rotate forward/backward by a set number of encoder pulses over `duration` milliseconds.
+* **movePulses(int pulseCount, unsigned long duration=-1)**: Rotate forward/backward by a set number of encoder pulses over `duration` milliseconds.
 If `duration` is -1, move as fast as possible.
 * **setPositionalPID(float Kp, float Ki, float Kd)**: Set the PID constants for positional control.
 * **getPositionalPID()**: Get the current PID settings for positional control.